TMJ Therapy – Palm Bay, FL

 An occlusal splint is one of the simplest and most commonly used treatment options for TMD sufferers.
 These oral appliances are custom crafted and typically adjustable.
 Patients wear these appliances during sleep, and the goal is to position the jaw in its ideal resting place.
 This repositioning at night relieves strain on the joints, prevents unconscious jaw movement, and retrains the jaw to naturally rest in a more comfortable position.

-TMJ/TMD Therapy FAQs
+TMJ/TMD Therapy Frequently Asked Questions

 The goal of TMJ therapy in Palm Bay is to relieve your oral pain and ensure that your jaw can continue to function normally.
 During your treatment, we’ll make sure that you fully understand the precise nature of your condition and what needs to be done to treat it.
-Feel free ask Dr. Nowacki any questions you have at any point in the process.
+Feel free to ask Dr. Nowacki any questions you have at any point in the process.
 Below are the answers to some questions that many TMD patients have asked in the past.

 What Causes a TMD?

 There are plenty of ways your TMJ could become damaged.
 For example, grinding teeth in Palm Bay tends to put unnecessary stress on the muscles in your jaw, leading to pain as well as worn down enamel.
 Other causes include jaw misalignment, a severe oral injury, poor posture, stress, arthritis, and excessive gum chewing.
 In many cases, there’s more than one contributing factor, and we’ll need to take them all into account before recommending treatment.